The incline lead screw can shear off, causing the foot pedals to drop unexpectedly, resulting in a fall hazard to the user.

 Gym and Fitness Center operators should immediately stop using these recalled cross trainers and contact Octane Fitness LLC for repair instructions.
 The firm is contacting all known purchasers of the recalled cross trainers directly.

 The elevator cab can rise unexpectedly to the top of the elevator shaft and abruptly stop, posing an impact hazard to consumers in the elevator cab.

 Consumers should immediately stop using the recalled elevators and contact Residential Elevators to schedule a free inspection and, where a replacement part is needed, a free repair.
 Elevators that have been inspected by the company since May 2017 do not require a new inspection.
 Residential Elevators is able to determine whether a residential elevator is included in the recall by the consumer’s street address.
 The firm is contacting all known purchasers directly.

 Hot water can drip from the machine when it is used in high altitude areas over 6,000 feet in elevation, posing a burn hazard to users.

-Consumers should immediately stop using the recalled table saws and contact Rexon for a free replacement stand.
+Consumers in high altitude areas over 6,000 feet in elevation should immediately stop using the recalled dispensers and contact Primo for a free replacement.

-Consumers should immediately stop using the recalled capCAP and contact humangear to receive a full refund.
+Consumers should immediately stop using the recalled halogen light bulbs and return them to H-E-B for a full refund.

-Consumers should immediately stop using the recalled shakers and contact BlenderBottle to receive two free replacement plastic shakers for each returned glass dressing shaker.
+Consumers should immediately stop using the recalled mowers and contact a Briggs & Stratton dealer to schedule a free repair.